Skip To Content

 Greater London Authority

-The Taking Part survey is a continuous face to face household survey of adults aged 16 and over in England (and children aged 5 to 15 years old).
-The survey provides evidence for measuring engagement with the cultural sectors in England.
+The Taking Part survey was a continuous face to face household survey of adults aged 16 and over in England (and children aged 5 to 15 years old).
+The survey provided evidence for measuring engagement with the cultural sectors in England.
 This report summarises the results from the 2019/20 adult survey and provides comparisons between London and the rest of England.
+The Taking Part survey was discontinued after 2019/20 and replaced with the Participation Survey.

 Reconceptualising Loneliness in London